Harvey Hollister Bundy: Personal life

 In 1917, Bundy married Katherine Lawrence Putnam, daughter of William Lowell Putnam and niece to Harvard president Abbott Lawrence Lowell.
-They had three sons, Harvey Bundy Jr., William Bundy and McGeorge Bundy.
+They had three sons, Harvey Bundy Jr., William Bundy and McGeorge Bundy, and two daughters, Harriet Lowell and Katharine Lawrence.
+Through his daughter Katharine, Bundy is the great-grandfather of Massachusetts congressman Jake Auchincloss.

+He served on the board of the Dexter School in its earliest years.

-At the age of 75, Harvey Hollister Bundy Sr died on Monday, October 7, 1963 at his home in the City of Boston, Massachusetts.
+At the age of 75, Harvey Hollister Bundy Sr died on Monday, October 7, 1963, at his home in the city of Boston, Massachusetts.